How to Vibe Code: A Step-by-Step Beginner's Guide

 Ignoring errors instead of describing them.
 When something goes wrong, tell the AI what happened.
 "The chart shows revenue in cents instead of dollars" is infinitely more useful than "the chart is wrong."

 Skipping version control.
 Save at milestones.
-Vybe handles this automatically, but if you're using other tools, commit early and often.
+Some tools handle this automatically.
+If yours doesn't, commit early and often.

 Not testing with real data early enough.
-Connect your actual data source in Step 4, not as an afterthought.
+Connect your actual data source as soon as the basic structure works, not as an afterthought.
 Fake data hides real problems: null values, unexpected formats, missing fields.
 The sooner you work with real data, the sooner you find issues.

-The goal is to build fast and ship something your team can rely on.
-Check out real examples of what teams have built on Vybe to see what production-ready vibe coding looks like.
-For deeper reading on the security side, we broke down the specific risks and how to mitigate them.
+Check out real examples of what teams have built to see what this looks like in practice.
+If you care about the security side, we broke down the specific risks of vibe coding and how to mitigate them.

 Start building